-Systems Engineering Doctoral Program
+Systems Engineering Ph.D.

-The Doctor of Philosophy (Ph.D.) in Systems Engineering prepares students to become systems thinkers who, through exploring the synergism of engineering, systems, and management, learn to proactively assess challenges from all angles, see the big picture, and ultimately, create elegant solutions to enterprise-wide problems.
+The Doctor of Philosophy (Ph.D.) in Systems Engineering prepares students to become systems thinkers who, through exploring the synergism of engineering, systems and management, learn to proactively assess challenges from all angles, see the big picture, and ultimately create elegant solutions to enterprise-wide problems.

 Doctoral students can expect to receive focused training in applying systems approaches to navigate and manage complex systems and enterprises from one of the first schools in the nation dedicated to systems engineering and science.
-A Ph.D. in Systems Engineering from Stevens Institute of Technology positions students to address systems integration, life cycle issues, systems of systems, and enterprise levels in their post-graduate careers in diverse domains such as aerospace & defense, energy, healthcare, financial services, and infrastructure systems.
+A Ph.D. in Systems Engineering from Stevens Institute of Technology positions students to address systems integration, life cycle issues, systems of systems, and enterprise levels in their post-graduate careers in diverse domains such as aerospace and defense, energy, healthcare, financial services, and infrastructure systems.

-— Alejandro Salado, Ph.D in Systems Engineering, Assistant Professor, Virginia Tech”
+— Alejandro Salado, Ph.D in Systems Engineering, assistant professor, Virginia Tech

 The doctoral degree consists of 54 credits post-masters with a minimum of 15 research credits.